 Publish from an ArcGIS Pro scene

 From ArcGIS Pro, you can publish a scene layer to be hosted on your portal.
+For information on configuring your web scene in ArcGIS Pro before publishing, see Configure a web scene in Share a web scene.

 Be aware that web browsers cannot display some complex cartographic symbols you might have originally used when you authored the map.
 Most symbol types are available, but in some cases, the symbols may be downgraded when you publish them.
-See Author feature services in the ArcGIS for Server Help for more details about what symbols are supported, and make any required changes to your map symbology prior to publishing.
+See Author feature services in the ArcGIS Server help for more details about what symbols are supported, and make any required changes to your map symbology prior to publishing.

 - Sign in to your organization from ArcGIS Pro.